prmr/SoftwareDesign/modules/Module-03.md

 For maximum learning effectiveness, I recommend peeking at the [answers](answers/Answers-03.md) only after giving the problems an honest try.

 1. Create a UML State Diagram that models the abstract states of a hypothetical `Dryer` object that behaves as follows. *The dryer is normally off.
 To get it to operate you have to put in 2.00$.
 Once the money is inserted, you cannot add additional credit until the drying is over.
 The mechanism to insert the money only allows you to put the exact amount in one go.
 To start the machine once the money is inserted, you have to close the door and press the start button.
 The dryer will then operate for exactly 60 minutes, and then stop by itself.
-If you open the door while it’s in operation, the dryer will stop and whatever time was left is lost.*
+If you open the door while itâ€™s in operation, the dryer will stop and whatever time was left is lost.*

 2. Create a UML State Diagram that models the abstract states of a hypothetical `VendingMachine` object that behaves as follows. *The machine sells a selection of different drinks.
 All drinks have a price, not necessarily the same.
 If a user selects a drink, the price is displayed.
 If the user adds enough coins within 60 seconds, the drink is provided and change is returned.
 If a user adds coins without selecting a drink, the available balance is shown.
 If a user selects a drink that is worth less than the balance, the drink is provided and changed is returned.
 If not, an error message shows "insufficient balance".
 A reset button resets any selection and returns the balance.*